If you find very slow upload speeds, don’t worry, the below methods may help.

 You can check your Internet speed on the websites where can scan and tell the exact Internet speed.
 Just search internet speed test in your browser and choose one to test.

-Then you can know whether your actual Internet speed matches with your plan.
+Then you can know whether your actual Internet speed matches your plan.
 If your Internet speed is too slow, you can call your ISP for suggestions.

 - Check Your Router’s Firmware